Bloom Filter Encoding for Machine Learning: Methodology

 \subsection{Model Training and Inference}

-As detailed in the previous section, each training sample is first transformed into an encoded Bloom filter bit array, which serves as the input feature representation for the classification algorithms.
-In this study, we employ four widely used classifiers: Extreme Gradient Boosting (XGB) \cite{Chen2016}, Deep Neural Networks (DNN) \cite{Hinton2006}, Convolutional Neural Networks (CNN) \cite{Krizhevsky2012}, and Logistic Regression (LR) \cite{Cox1958}.
-During inference, each test sample undergoes the same encoded Bloom filter transformation as the training samples.
-The trained model then applies its decision function to the resulting bit array to produce a predicted class.
-Model performance is measured by comparing these accuracy and $F_1$ scores.
+Each training sample is transformed into its Bloom filter representation and used as input to classification models.
+We evaluate four classifiers: Logistic Regression (LR) \cite{Cox1958}, Extreme Gradient Boosting (XGB) \cite{Chen2016}, Deep Neural Networks (DNN) \cite{Hinton2006}, and Convolutional Neural Networks (CNN) \cite{Krizhevsky2012}.
+Test samples undergo the same transformation prior to inference.

-The use of multiple classifiers spanning linear (LR), ensemble (XGB), and neural network-based (DNN, CNN) approaches provides a comprehensive evaluation of the Bloom filter transform.
-By assessing performance across a diverse set of models and datasets, we can robustly determine whether the Bloom filter representation preserves sufficient structure for effective classification.
+Using multiple model classes allows us to evaluate whether the Bloom filter representation retains sufficient structure for learning across different modeling paradigms.
+In particular, tree-based and linear models operate directly on the binary representation, while neural models assess whether more complex patterns can be learned from the encoded space.
+CNN performance also provides insight into how well the representation preserves local structure, which is not explicitly maintained under hashing.